 What is SixByEight Press?

-A monthly online publication consisting of six articles by a rotating team of contributors that discusses & analyzes the latest in arts, culture, and politics through a unique editorial angle rooted in & influenced by theatrical perspectives.
+An online publication consisting of six articles by a rotating team of contributors that discusses & analyzes the latest in arts, culture, and politics through a unique editorial angle rooted in & influenced by theatrical perspectives.

 Who Are We?